 2) Many of the foremost stallions of our breed and some of the largest breeding operations in the United States.
 In fact, North Central and Central Florida has the largest population of Paso Fino horses, and more Paso Fino foals are produced here than anywhere else in the country,

 Culminating the calendar year with a Christmas Party, a trail ride and maybe a fun show!
 There is no better choice for regional membership!
-Join us by designating SRPFHA (no regional membership fees) as your regional choice when you renew your PFHA membership.
+Join us by designating OPFHA (no regional membership fees) as your regional choice when you renew your PFHA membership.

 The Northeast, officially sanctioned in 1972, consists of New York, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, Maine and Quebec, Canada.
 We also attract members from several other states, including New Jersey and Pennsylvania.
 As of 2010, our association has swelled to approximately 100 members and at least 300 horses, including many national champions.